Distinguished teacher of the Alexander Technique with 40 years of experience

 Pamela is honored to be invited as the Keynote Speaker and International Teacher at the Australian Society of Teachers of the Alexander Technique Conference in Melbourne (October 2019).

 In addition to her Private Practice in West Los Angeles, Pamela is a teacher of teachers.
-She is a founding Board member and Senior Faculty at The Alexander Training Institute of Los Angeles (ATI-LA) and regularly assists as Senior Teacher on Jessica Wolf’s Art of Breathing course, instructing other Alexander Teachers in this work.
+She is a founding Board member and Senior Faculty at The Alexander Training Institute of Los Angeles (ATI-LA), an AmSAT certified Teacher Training School, and regularly assists as Senior Teacher on Jessica Wolf’s Art of Breathing course, instructing Alexander Teachers in this work.

-Pamela presents Workshops for other Alexander Teachers in Southern California and at National and International Alexander Technique Conferences.
+Pamela presents Master Classes and Workshops for other Alexander Teachers at National and International Alexander Technique Conferences and frequently in Southern California.
 She has presented at the Alexander International Congress in Chicago, USA (2018); in Limerick, Ireland (2015); in Lugano, Switzerland (2008 & 2011).

 Pamela personalizes the learning process and brings curiosity to her teaching.
 Each individual has unique reasons for wanting to explore the Alexander Technique and the learning process is a collaboration between teacher and student.